Goodyear launches URBANMAX COMMUTER to support sustainable public transportation

 Maciej Szymański, Marketing Director Commercial Europe, Goodyear, commented: “Goodyear expands its range with the URBANMAX COMMUTER after seeing a trend towards inter-city travel.
-The tyre includes all the latest structural and technological innovations.
-Buses are an important part of decarbonizing Europe’s cities, and this tyre gives an efficient platform for Zero Emission transport and provides grip no matter the season with its 3PMSF certified tread.”
+The tire includes all the latest structural and technological innovations.
+Buses are an important part of decarbonizing Europe’s cities, and this tire gives an efficient platform for Zero Emission transport and provides grip no matter the season with its 3PMSF certified tread.”

 2Based on internal data: https://www.goodyear.eu/en_gb/truck/retreading-regrooving.html